Administrative structure and cities of Catalonia

 The vegueria was the feudal administrative territorial jurisdiction of the Principality of Catalonia (to the Crown of Aragon) during the Middle Ages and into the Modern Era until the Nueva Planta decrees of 1716.
 The vegueria was headed by a veguer (Latin: vigerius) and its office was called a vigeriate (Latin: vigeriatus).

-Vegueries were also in place during the Crown of Aragon dominion of Sardinia, and –briefly– during the same in the Duchy of Athens
+Vegueries were also in place during the Crown of Aragon dominion of Sardinia, and –briefly– during the same in the Duchy of Athens.

-When Franco died and Spain returned to a democratic system, the Spanish regions entered a process of intense devolution, from the central government, but also internally.
+When Francisco Franco died and Spain returned to a democratic system, the Spanish regions entered a process of intense devolution, from the central government, but also internally.
 In Catalonia, the comarcas were reinstated in 1987, although the veguerias have yet to be formally reclaimed.

 Under the 2006 Statute of Autonomy of Catalonia, the four diputacions provincials (provincial government of the provinces) which make up Catalonia are to be superseded by seven consells de vegueries (veguerial government), which will also take over many of the functions of the comarques.
 As of May 2011, the final boundaries of the new vegueries have not been formally approved.